cloudblog004/fantasticfoodies/content/en/posts/3399-simple-way-to-prepare-quick-slow-cooker-shredded-bbq-chicken.md

 - "1 tbsp worechestire sauce"
 - "to taste Salt  pepper"
 recipeinstructions:
-- "Place chicken breasts in slow cooker, sprinkle with salt &amp; pepper."
+- "Place chicken breasts in slow cooker, sprinkle with salt & pepper."
-- "Combine bbq sauce, Italian dressing, brown sugar &amp; Worcestershire sauce into croc pot.
+- "Combine bbq sauce, Italian dressing, brown sugar & Worcestershire sauce into croc pot.
 Cook on high 3hrs 15min."
 - "Check on chicken.
 Reduce heat to low.
 Shred chicken with 2 forks and let cook 10-15min."
 - "Serve over bun, rice, baked potato or anything you have."
 - "Ready to serve and ENJOY!"